shirley-wu/shirley-wu.github.io/_pages/about.md

 author_profile: true
 ---

-I am currently an intern at ByteDance AI Lab.
-Starting from this fall, I'll join UCLA as a PhD student supervised by Kai-Wei Chang and Nanyun (Violet) Peng!
+I'm a PhD student at UCLA co-advised by Kai-Wei Chang and Nanyun (Violet) Peng.
 Prior to that, I got my M.S. degree from UIUC in 2023 supervised by Heng Ji, and my B.S. degree from USTC in 2020.
 I have work experience in IBM Research, Bytedance AI Lab and MSRA.

 My research interests lie in Natural Language Processing (NLP), especially information extraction, text generation, and knowledge-aware NLP.

 ## Education

+University of California, Los Angeles, *09/2023 - present*

+* Ph.D. in Computer Science.
+Advisor: Kai-Wei Chang, Nanyun (Violet) Peng

 University of Illinois Urbana-Champaign, *08/2021 - 05/2023*

 * M.S. in Computer Science.
-Advisor: Prof. Heng Ji
+Advisor: Heng Ji

 University of Science and Technology, *09/2016 - 06/2020*